 The truth is that when I found out the show was green-lit to film a third season, I felt uncertain—and I couldn’t put my finger on why.
 As the months passed leading up to the start of production, my uncertainty turned into anxiety.
 I couldn’t place where it was coming from and I tried everything to understand it.
 I even shared some of these feelings in the posts The Pressure To Name It and Winging It.
 But it wasn’t until flying back to Ontario and chatting through the details of a quickly approaching start date that I was slapped with the fact that I no longer wanted to work on the show.

-As with any growing pain I’ve experience in life, the truth had been knocking at the door of my soul for a while—and I wasn’t answering it.
+As with many growing pains I’ve experience in life, the truth had been knocking at the door of my soul for a while—and I wasn’t answering it.
 I wasn’t anxious about my future like I had once thought, I was experiencing cold feet about continuing something I knew wasn’t right for me any longer.

 The night I came to this realization, I stayed up until morning on my bed in my parents basement.
 Alone with just a notebook, I tried to figure out a way to continue working on Save My Reno while giving myself legs to explore what’s next.
 But gut feelings are a wild thing.

 My intuition is relentlessly persistent, unwavering and—most importantly—has never steered me wrong.
 And it was simply pulling me in another direction.

 Where that is exactly and what that looks like, I don’t know yet, but I do know two things: 1) I’d like to return to my roots in art, blogging and freelance design, and 2) To get where I’m meant to go requires me to be fully open and available as I continue trusting and listening to my inner guide.